hideyukiinada/od/README.md

 I made a copy of models/research/object_detection/create_pascal_tf_record.py and modified it so that it reads from my image and annotation directories.

-At the end, I was able to create a file called dog.tfrecords.
+At the end, I was able to create a single file called dog.tfrecords.
 If you follow this step, please make sure that the generated .tfrecords file is not very small.
 I tweaked directory names and resulted in a very small tfrecords file, which wasn't right.

 ## Step 7.
 Train the model.